6 Bizarre Birthday Superstitions in Chinese Traditions You May Not Know

 According to some traditions, it is best to avoid celebrating Chinese birthdays ending with 9, for example, 9, 19, 29, 39, 49, 59 and so on.
 The elderly believe they would meet with misfortune and might cause death if they do so.

 Are you being raised with these bizarre Chinese birthday traditions?
-If you have more birthday traditions and superstitions from cultures around the globe, please share them with us too.
+If you have more birthday superstitions and traditionss from cultures around the globe, please share them with us too.

 BE INSPIRED BY FENG SHUI ARTICLES